 Supply issues with the Fiat Ducato over the past couple of years have seen manufacturers add the Peugeot Boxer and Citroën Jumper to their line up.
 All three vehicles are produced at the Sevel Atessa factory in Italy so while the badge may be different, the vehicles themselves are very similar.
 Mercedes Sprinter is also popular and comes with a good reputation.
 As a manufacturer of premium European vehicles, its motorhome chassis are highly regarded and often found in top-of-the-line motorhome brands like HYMER.

 Ford has attempted to break into the lucrative motorhome manufacturing market with a lower priced cab and chassis but has struggled to convince the big manufacturers to switch from the Sevel-built brands.
-Entry level motorhome brands such as Tribute and Chausson have been built on the Ford Transit for many years.
-However, the mid to high end brands such as Bürstner and Dethleffs are built on Fiat Ducato and Mercedes Sprinter.
+Entry-level motorhome brands such as Tribute and Chausson have been built on the Ford Transit for many years.
+However, mid to high-end brands such as Bürstner and Dethleffs are built on Fiat Ducato and Mercedes Sprinter.

-It's important to consider the reputation of the lower cost base vehicle for providing reliable motoring.
+It's important to consider the reputation of the lower-cost base vehicle for providing reliable motoring.
 A less expensive base vehicle might be easier on the pocket initially, but you could be in for big bills as soon as the motorhome is off the road for repairs.
-A base vehicle from a well known manufacturer is likely to have less issues when it comes to sourcing parts or servicing locally.
+A base vehicle from a well-known manufacturer is likely to have fewer issues when it comes to sourcing parts or servicing locally.

 Impact of chassis weight on cost